 Time has helped us reflect on the good that has come from our devastation.
 We’ve come to recognize that God loves our children even more than we do, and His complete and perfect love permits us all to experience life – the good and the bad – so that we might develop the traits and attributes we need to become more like Christ.

 We learned that not only did our child have a choice, but we did too.
-That because Adam and Eve partook of the fruit in the Garden of Eden we all have the agency to choose how we will react when the unimaginable happens.
+Because Adam and Eve partook of the fruit in the Garden of Eden we all have the agency to choose how we will react when the unimaginable happens.

-The details of our child’s struggle are not mine to tell, but how we chose to deal with the heartache are.
+The details of our child’s struggle are not mine to tell, but sharing how we chose to deal with the heartache might help someone who is hurting too.
 We choose joy over pain.
-Not because we found joy in the heartache, but because we searched for the joy despite the pain.
+Not because we found joy in the suffering, but because we searched for the joy despite the pain.